SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 Executing a Workflow File
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Running ``renku run workflow.yml`` will execute all steps in the workflow file.
+Running :meth:`renku run workflow.yml <renku.ui.cli.run>` will execute all steps
+in the workflow file.

 Renku also helps you run only portions of your workflow at a time.
 For example,
 you can execute just one step of the workflow by referencing that step's name: